Gaeritag/keyboard-layout-switcher/README.md

 ## Features
 - Detects connected keyboards and their HWIDs
 - Automatically switches Windows input language when a specific keyboard is connected
-- Simple GUI to manage keyboard HWIDs
+- Simple GUI to manage config

 ## Requirements
 - Python 3.8+